Elovena

 A packet of Elovena oat flakes, from 2016 when the sickle on the packaging had already been removed.

-Elovena is a Finnish food brand by the Raisio Group.
+' is a Finnish food brand by the Raisio Group.
 The Elovena product line includes oat flakes and other cereal products.
 In 2020 the product line included prepackaged porridges, flakes, bran and germ, vegetable protein products, snack drinks and cookies as well as breakfast cereal.
 There are over 60 products in total.

 The brand is known from the romantic nationalist image on the packaging, the so-called Elovena girl.
 The image features a blonde-haired, young woman in a traditional Finnish dress and scarf standing on a grain field holding a bunch of oats.

 History

 Elovena was born in Vyborg, at the company Karjalan mylly OY in 1925.
 The name of the brand came from the company's previous name Myllyosakeyhtiö Elo and the binomial name of oat, Avena sativa.
-The original artist of the Elovena girl standing on a grain field was Joel Räsänen (1905-1978) from Tienhaara in Vyborg, who was the son of a mill machinery operator.
+The original artist of the Elovena girl standing on a grain field was Joel Räsänen (1905–1978) from Tienhaara in Vyborg, who was the son of a mill machinery operator.
 His drawing won an advertisement contest organised by Karjalan mylly, which was held to select an image for a package containing "extra premium" steamed Elovena oat flakes.

 Production of Elovena was originally started by the architect and businessman Edoard Mielck from Vyborg, but his partners stole the idea from him and started to produce it in their mill.

 The oat in Elovena products comes from the Raisio Group's companion farmers at a radius of about a hundred kilometres from the Nokia mill.
 Elovena flakes have been produced in Nokia since 1990, when Melia was founded.

 Elovena Puurobaari was founded in summer 2014.
 The idea of the marketing campaign was to uphold the porridge culture by renovating the traditional porridge and by utilising current trends by serving it from a food truck.

 The Raisio Group has been closely guarding the Elovena brand.
 In 2006, a Hufvudstadsbladet advertising campaign featuring black woman posing on a field in a Finnish national dress was cancelled on the Raisio Group's request.
 The artist Jani Leinonen parodied the Elovena girl in present-day Finland.
 The Raisio Group wrote a letter to Leinonen.

 Elovena Muru Kaurajauhis is a ready-cooked vegetable protein product produced by the Raisio Group, made from Elovena full grain oats grown on Finnish fields, oat bran, water, salt and potato and pea protein.